vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

    You decide what the `orderId` contains, and it may be up to 50 characters.
 See:
    [orderId recommendation](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#orderid-recommendations).
    You will use the same API keys for all stores.

+### How can I change my organization number?

+Companies (merchants) sometimes merge with other companies, are acquired, etc.
+We sometimes get requests from companies that have "changed organization numbers", but this is not possible in Norway.
+A company can not change its organization number.
+The organization number is a unique identifier for a legal entity, and a new legal entity needs a new organization number.
+The fact that the company has the same name, is owned by the same people, etc. is irrelevant.

+Vipps is legally required by Finanstilsynet to perform several checks of all companies that have a customer relationship with Vipps.
+This is based on each company's organization number, and the legally binding agreement between the company and Vipps.
+This agreement is signed with BankID.

+If a company has "changed organization numbers", it is a new legal entity, and the new company needs a new agreement with Vipps.
+Establishing a new customer relationship for the new company is straight-forward on vipps.no.

 ### What about webhooks?